LusaphoMakhubalo/Simple-Calculator/README.md

-This is a simple boring calculator.
-I was just testing my basic skills of HTML, CSS & JS
+This is a simple calculator that can be used to perform basic arithmetic operations.
+It was created as a way to practice HTML, CSS, and JavaScript.